HIJRA

-Humanitarian Initiative Just Relief Aid (HIJRA) is an African humanitarian organization focused on the implementation of emergency and resilience programming in the greater Horn of Africa; Somalia, Kenya and Uganda.
+Humanitarian Initiative Just Relief Aid (HIJRA) is an African humanitarian organization focused on the implementation of emergency and resilience programming in the greater Horn of Africa, Somalia, Kenya, and Uganda.

-Background and administration
+Background and Administration

 Humanitarian Initiative Just Relief Aid (HIJRA) is an international African humanitarian and development organization that aims to positively contribute towards improving the living standards and conditions of those adversely affected by disasters and conflict in the Horn and East Africa.
 The organization roots are in Somalia, where a devastating humanitarian crisis emerged after the collapse of the Somali state in 1991.
-This prompted a group of like minded professionals to come together to form the organization in response to the glaring humanitarian needs.
+This prompted a group of like-minded professionals to come together to form the organization in response to the glaring humanitarian needs.

-Humanitarian Initiative Just Relief Aid (HIJRA) is an African humanitarian organization focused on the implementation of emergency and resilience programming in the greater Horn of Africa; Somalia, Kenya and Uganda.